-Microsoft is tinkering with Teams for a long time, and the company is gearing up to include video conferences in Teams which will be able to accommodate a large number of participants.
-When Microsoft is done upgrading its video conferencing abilities, a total of up to 98 people including a webcam stream will be able to participate.
+Microsoft is tinkering with Teams for a long time, and the company is gearing up to include video conferences in Teams, which will accommodate many participants.
+When Microsoft is done upgrading its video conferencing abilities, a total of up to 98 people, including a webcam stream, will be able to participate.

 Moreover, the company is also working on developing simplified chat bubbles.
-These bubbles should appear as a preview in the upper area of the screen which is somewhat similar to receiving notifications on a smartphone.
+These bubbles should appear as a preview in the upper area of the screen, somewhat similar to receiving notifications on a smartphone.
 This feature is currently being developed and as such has not been rolled out yet.
 The chat-bubble feature might get launched in late June or July.

 The test version of the newly added feature of video conferencing where up to 98 people can participate has been rolled out for both Windows 10 and Apple macOS.